 Walking through the historical center you can discover the long varied history of Bratislava which goes back to pre-historic Neolithic times, through the Iron Age Celtic settlement to the first centuries after Christ when this place became the border zone of the powerful Roman Empire.

 Bratislava was living its golden age during the reign of a woman who became one of the most influential figures in Central European history – the Queen Maria Theresia, crowned here in 1741.
-Many beautiful Baroque style palaces which today contribute to the cozy charm of the Old Town were built in her period.
+Many beautiful Baroque style palaces that today contribute to the cozy charm of the Old Town were built in her period.

 After one of the most important and decisive battles of the Napoleonic Wars – the battle at Austerlitz – in 1805 the Peace Treaty of Pressburg was signed in the classicist Primate´s palace, between the Napoleonic France and the Habsburg Empire.
 Nevertheless, in 1809 the troops of Napoleon Bonaparte bombarded the city and destroyed a lot of buildings and property.
 Not conquered though.